TDmoore99/price_target_optimisation/price_target_model_card.md

 # Model Card

-See the [example Google model cards](https://modelcards.withgoogle.com/model-reports) for inspiration.

 ## Model Description
+There is a sperate model for each stock symbol (AAPL, AMZN, GOOG, META).
+Each model is stored with its scaler in the ./models directory and an example use can be seen in the notebook Model_Test.ipynb

 **Input:**
 The model takes historical stock price data and sentiment analysis as inputs.
 The features used include:
 - `day_of_week`: Day of the week of the close price to predict (0 = Monday, 6 = Sunday)
 - `month`: Month of the year of the close price to predict (1 = January, 12 = December)